Bliksempie/fractured-world/chronicles/006-07-fragments-of-wisdom-northern-africa-and-surrounds.md

     fragment-lore-type: environmental
     unlock-behavior: on-analysis
 -->
-### Cairo’s Breath
+### Cairo's Breath

 **Midgame**: Air composition logs pulled from a cracked observatory cylinder.

 > "Humidity spiked in sync with the singing.
-The spores weren’t growing—they were listening."
+The spores weren't growing—they were listening."

 *If analyzed, adds a reactive Bloom behavior entry in the Chronicle and may affect player detection in high-Hum areas.*
 <!-- /fragment-meta -->